otnim/-CollegeManagementSystem/README.md

 # College-Management-System
 ### It is a desktop-based management type application.
-PHP and MySQL are used to build this system.
+PHP and MySQL have been used to build this system.